sm18lr88/Cold_Bath_Calculator/README.md

 # Cold Bath Calculator

 Advanced tool for estimating ice or chiller requirements for your cold bath.

+- How many bags of ice will you need?
+- Or, what chiller unit should you buy?
+- How much should you fill the tub?

 <img width="400" height="740" alt="image" src="https://github.com/user-attachments/assets/9a8f5402-f7e3-4689-b179-42a63aa7ce78" />